Answer Generation for Questions With Multiple Information Sources in E-Commerce: Proposed approach

 \section{Proposed approach}

-We introduce Mutli Source Question Answering Pipeline (MSQAP) to generate the answer to a product related question by removing irrelevant information and ambiguity present in the information candidates.
-Figure \ref{fig:msqap} depicts the overview of the MSQA Pipeline which can be split into three components. $(1)$ Relevancy prediction uses relational information between the question and information candidates to rank their importance in answering a question. $(2)$ Ambiguity prediction helps in removing ambiguous opinions present in the candidates. $(3)$ Answer generator helps in generating the response to the question with important and less ambiguous context information.
+We introduce MSQAP to generate the answer to a product related question by removing irrelevant information and ambiguity of sentiment present in the information candidates.
+Figure \ref{fig:msqap} depicts the overview of MSQAP consisting of three components. $(1)$ Relevancy prediction using relational information between the question and candidates and ranking their importance in answering a question. $(2)$ Sentiment prediction to remove ambiguous opinions present in the candidates. $(3)$ Answer generator to generate the response to the question using relevant context.
 The models used in this pipeline are trained and evaluated separately.